jacobstanley/patch-iat/README.md

 # What is this?

-PatchIat provides the ability to patch the Import Address Table and hook and function imported by a dll or executable, provided you can get access to its ProcessModule, the .NET wrapper for HMODULE.
+PatchIat provides the ability to hook any function imported by a Win32 dll or executable.
+A dll/exe can be patched provided you can get access to an instance of its ProcessModule, the .NET representation of an HMODULE.

 # Example